Politics of Singapore: Other major political parties in Singapore

-Worker's Party
+Workers' Party (WP)

-The Workers' Party (WP), is one of Singapore's most prominent opposition parties.
-Known for its steadfast commitment to parliamentary democracy, the WP has played a key role in providing alternative political voices in the country.
+The Workers' Party (WP) is the largest and oldest opposition party.
 The party achieved a significant milestone in 1981 when J.B.
 Jeyaretnam won the Anson by-election, becoming the first opposition Member of Parliament since 1965.
-In 2011, the WP made history by winning Aljunied Group Representation Constituency (GRC), marking the first-ever opposition victory in a GRC.
-This was followed by another breakthrough in 2020 with their triumph in Sengkang GRC.
-The WP continues to advocate for a balanced political landscape, offering constructive and responsible alternatives to the ruling party while championing the rights of Singaporeans.
+In 2011, the party won Aljunied Group Representation Constituency (GRC), marking the first-ever opposition victory in a GRC.
+This was followed by another breakthrough in 2020 with the Sengkang GRC.

+The WP claims to advocate for a balanced political landscape, offering constructive and responsible alternatives to the ruling party while championing the rights of Singaporeans.